 Who is eligible to participate?

 All HSU students are eligible to participate in the intramural program at no cost.
 Faculty/staff members can participate in the intramural program with a fee of $10 per team.
 Non- students who participate on student teams will be required to pay a $20 fee per team that they participate on.
-Community members can register a team for a community fee of:
+Community members can register a team for a community fee of $200.